CopernicaMarketingSoftware/Documentation/ResponsiveEmail/json/property-columns-columns.md

 # Property `columns`

-The property `columns` accepts a JSON array, with a comma seperated list with JSON objects, containing the actual `blocks` inside the `columns`.
+The property `columns` accepts a JSON array, with a comma separated list with JSON objects, containing the actual `blocks` inside the `columns`.

 ```javascript